arcus/education_modules/database_normalization/database_normalization.md

 ## Key Vocabulary <span class="fa-solid fa-key"></span>

-Fields that appear in two or more SQL tables are also sometimes called **join keys**, because they can be used to join data from the two tables into one set of interrelated data.
+Fields that appear in two or more tables within a database are also sometimes called **join keys**, because they can be used to join data from the two tables into one set of interrelated data.
 Two categories of join keys are primary keys (which we talked about earlier) and **foreign keys**.

 A **primary key**, you'll recall, is a column (occasionally a set of columns) that contain a unique value for each row in your table.
 For example, the "item\_id" is a primary key for the "items" table in our earlier example.
 There will be no repeats of the "item\_id" in the "items" table.